Employee rights without a written contract (2026 UK guide)

 When faced with the absence of a formal contract, it’s crucial to understand that certain statutory rights remain inviolable:

-• Working Time Regulations stipulate entitlements to breaks, rest periods, and limit the average working week to 48 hours, unless an individual has chosen to opt out.
+- Working Time Regulations 1998 stipulate entitlements to breaks, rest periods, and limit the average working week to 48 hours, unless an individual has signed an individual opt-out.

-• Annual leave is a statutory right.
-All workers are entitled to 5.6 weeks of paid holiday per year, pro-rata for part-time employees.
+- Annual leave is a statutory right.
+All workers are entitled to 5.6 weeks of paid holiday per year (28 days for a five-day week), pro-rata for part-time workers.

-• The Equality Act 2010 offers comprehensive protection against discrimination, applying equally to all workers, irrespective of their contractual arrangements.
+- The Equality Act 2010 offers comprehensive protection against discrimination based on the nine protected characteristics, applying equally to all workers, irrespective of their contractual arrangements.

 It is imperative to recognise that these provisions are not optional benefits, but fundamental rights enshrined in UK employment law.